|

 Hunter College.
 While at Hunter in 1953, they also shared an

-apartment in New York and lean and hungry times.
+apartment in New York during lean and hungry times.

 Later on,